aminianmahdieh/NoSQL-Exam/README.md

 #MAIN CONCEPTS

-▸ Choose a continuous data source (available in API)
+▸ Choose a continuous data source (available in API): We choose a weather API https://openweathermap.org/forecast5

+1. first I try to request this api from python

 ▸ Collect the data in a Kafka topic